The University System of New Hampshire (USNH) Retirement plans are voluntary and designed to provide long-term financial security.

 If the Alternate Employee Contribution Level is elected, 2 ½% of the employee’s salary will be contributed into the USNH Retirement Plan along with a 4% USNH matching contribution.

-Once a contribution level is selected, the participant has the option to split the contributions between TIAA/CREF and Fidelity.
+Once a contribution level is selected, the participant has the option to split the contributions between TIAA and Fidelity.

-If the Initial Contribution Level is elected, 6% of the Employee’s base salary will be contributed into the USNH Retirement Plan along with the Employer matching contribution of 7%.
-Effective the first pay period of the month following one year of active participation, the Employee will be eligible for the Standard Contribution, which provides for an 11% contribution by the Employer.
+Tenured and Tenure-Track faculty (AAUP) hired on or enrolled in the USNH 403(b) retirement plan after October 1, 2012 and the Initial Contribution Level is elected, 6% of the Employee’s base salary will be contributed into the USNH Retirement Plan along with the Employer matching contribution of 6%.
+Effective the first pay period of the month following one year of active participation, the Employee will be eligible for the Standard Contribution, which provides for an 10% contribution by the Employer.

-Once a contribution level is selected, the participant has the option to split the contributions between TIAA/CREF and Fidelity.
+Once a contribution level is selected, the participant has the option to split the contributions between TIAA and Fidelity.

 Individuals may use the USNH 403(b) Retirement Program to save additional money for retirement as long as they are contributing at a 6% contribution level.
 The additional contribution may be made to your USNH retirement account via a Supplemental Retirement Account (SRA).
 The SRA also has a loan and hardship provision (certain criteria apply).
 For TIAA only, it is required a supplemental retirement account application be processed on their website.
 Fidelity does not require the additional application.
 Faculty and staff members who have chosen to make supplemental salary deferrals are also eligible to make salary deferrals in USNH’s 457(b) non-qualified deferred compensation plan.
 For more information about the plan, click here.